Process Mapping basics

 2. What triggers the process, what is the starting point?

-3. What tells the process is finished, what tangible outcome has been produced?
+3. What tells the process it is finished, what tangible outcome has been produced?

 Other questions to think through